Rosemary Park: University of California, Los Angeles

 Despite her desire to continue serving as President of Barnard, Park resigned from the college in 1967 after her 1965 marriage.
-Park and her husband, Milton Anastos, a professor Byzantine Greek at UCLA, hoped to find Anastos a position in New York, acknowledging the relative ease in obtaining a position as a professor in comparison to that of college president.
+Park and her husband, Milton Anastos, a professor of Byzantine Greek at UCLA, hoped to find Anastos a position in New York, acknowledging the relative ease in obtaining a position as a professor in comparison to that of college president.
 However, Anastos was unable to find a suitable position, despite Columbia University's offer of a position teaching both Byzantine Greek and Russian history, the latter of which was not his area of expertise.
 Thus, in 1967 Park made the decision to resign from her position as President and to accept the position of first female vice-chancellor of UCLA under Chancellor Franklin Murphy.
 As Vice Chancellor Park focused mainly on reviewing the university's academic curriculum and programs based on her numerous years of expertise at both Connecticut College and Barnard.
 In addition, she was asked to establish a disciplinary code in collaboration with students at the law school, in many ways in response to the students uprisings and protests of the mid to late 1960s.
 Eventually, after three years working as Vice Chancellor Park stepped down from the position, however she continued her work as a professor of higher education at the graduate school until her official retirement in 1974.